Brockley is a stunning colonial homestead offering total seclusion and it is on 10,000 private acres.

 Enjoy our continental breakfast with fresh bread, homemade local jams and freshly ground coffee.

 Complimentary tea and coffee is available throughout the day in the Conservatory.

-Each of the six bedrooms is unique and has its own character.
+Each of the five bedrooms is unique and has its own character.

 The Best Bedchamber - the largest of the rooms has a big stone-mullioned window looking out over the garden and French doors opening directly onto the veranda.
 Furnished with a beautiful 19th century antique wardrobe, dressing table and original fireplace.
 With either a king size bed or two king single beds this room has an ensuite bathroom with an antique bath and shower.

 The Marble Bedchamber, also located on the ground floor with French doors opening onto the verandah and a beautiful view of the south garden.
 The ensuite has a lovely shower with a head the size of your dinner plate.
 Enjoy the antique furniture and fine paintings that decorate the room.
 The name comes from the original marbled cedar chimney piece.
 Not, perhaps, the place to put your wine glass down whilst you dress for dinner

 The Campaign Bedchamber has a four poster wrought iron bed once used by a British army officer in the Boer War.
 This cosy room also has an original open fireplace, and built in Huon pine cupboards.
 It has it's own en suite bathroom hidden in the wall.